 In my opinion, you can probably afford an eco-friendly holiday season, much more so than you can afford a typical holiday season.
 That said, I figured we’d look at the flowchart method again, plus some past money saving tips so you can kick of the holiday season with fun, not debt.

-First the flowchart: I know I’ve mentioned this before here, (can’t find it) but I always try to think like a flowchart.
+When making a purchasing decision, I try to think like a flowchart.
 I used to actually carry one around, literally on paper, but now it’s in my head.
 One great example of a typical money saving flowchart, is the Should You Buy It Flowchart by the good folks at Get Rich Slowly…

 I use an in my head version, that’s much like this chart, but with some additional green criteria.
 My flowchart questions include stuff like:

 - How will this make my life better – more fun – easier – etc?

 - Do I already have something like this?
 Can I use something else?
 (Example: owning a teapot is overrated for me.
 I don’t drink much tea and can use a pot to boil water).

 - How long it its lifespan?
 Is it recyclable?
 Can it be used for something else?

 - Is it toxic for my family or the planet?

 - Can I afford it?
 REALLY can I afford it?